-Ahead of the launch of iOS 8, Apple demoted iCloud Photo Library back to beta status and removed access to it from the golden master, which means it may not be available at launch.
+Ahead of the launch of iOS 8, Apple demoted iCloud Photo Library back to beta status and removed access to it from the golden master.

 Apple is also implementing smarter search within the Photos app, making it easier to search through thousands of photos.
 Searches can be conducted via date, time, location, or album name, with smart suggestions for Nearby, One Year Ago, Favorites, and more.

 The editing tools within the Camera app have also been revamped.
 With new Smart Composition tools, it's easier than ever to straighten crooked photos and create the perfect cropped image.
 There new Smart Adjustment tools that allow users to quickly improve lighting conditions by grouping brightness, contrast, exposure, highlights, and shadows into one quick adjustment slider.
 There's also a similar color adjustment tool, along with built-in filters and new access to third-party filters.